AI4Bharat/ezAnnotate/docs/README.md

 ## A Sneakpeak at the Features

-EZAnnotate provides support for a lot of useful annotation and taggin features such as:
+EZAnnotate provides support for wise array of features such as:

 - Document Annotations (Pdf, Docs, Text etc)
 - Label Inside Labels/Overlapping